 In the last few weeks of pregnancy you can express some colostrum (early milk).
 This can be given to your baby if he can’t breastfeed after birth, or he needs supplements for any reason eg hypoglycaemia.
 Our information sheet Antenatal Expression of Colostrum explains how to do this before birth so you have some of your milk immediately available for your baby should he need any supplement.

 The first few days

 For many mothers with diabetes, milk ‘comes in’ later than for mothers who don’t have diabetes.
 You can help your milk production increase normally on the third or fourth day with good control of blood glucose.
-Fluctuations in blood glucose levels will affect milk production, and increase the risk of your baby needing supplements.
+Fluctuations in insulin levels will affect milk production, and increase the risk of your baby needing supplements.
 Get skilled breastfeeding help sooner rather than later to reduce the need for supplements.
 Your baby will need to stay in hospital for at least 24 hours after birth, until he is feeding well and maintaining blood glucose levels.

 • Hold your baby against your skin after birth so he can breastfeed as soon as possible.